 The ongoing revelations of sexual abuse and other similar physical and mental abuse suffered by members of the Australian Defence Force have caused an unprecedented increase in enquiries from present and former ADF personnel seeking legal advice for compensation.
 Recent developments have removed the time limitation previously restricting legal redress in relation to the sexual abuse of children whilst in the care of an institution, be it school, orphanage, children’s home, sporting club, cadet school or defence training facility.
-Senior Associate and Qld Law Society Accredited Specialist in Personnel Injury Law Jeremy Roche discusses some of the issues.
+Attwood Marshall Partner and Qld Law Society Accredited Specialist in Personnel Injury Law Jeremy Roche discusses some of the issues.

 Most people in Australia have been shocked by the recent revelations of physical and sexual abuse occurring within the Australian Defence Force and its various institutions.
 Not only were there high profile cases of female members of the ADF suffering horrendous discrimination and actual physical sexual abuse, there were also disturbing stories of young cadets who were put through various “initiation” ceremonies.
 There were also revelations of the bastardisation of young recruits at our top officer training school in Royal Duntroon.